PowerDMARC

 Email-based Social Engineering Attacks

-Phishing emails – These look like they’re from a legitimate source but are actually trying to trick you into opening an attachment or visiting a malicious website
+Phishing emails – These look like they’re from a legitimate source (banks, popular services, government agencies) but are actually trying to trick you into opening a malicious attachment, visiting a fake login page to steal credentials, or clicking a link that installs malware.
+Phishing is responsible for a vast majority of data breaches.

 Learn about other types of social engineering attacks.